existenzquantor/hera2/README.md

 Ongoing work towards a Prolog reimplementation of HERA.
 Currently, it is assumed that the folder containing the causality library (https://github.com/existenzquantor/causality) is located next to the hera2 folder, i.e., in some common parent folder.

+The input to hera consists of a formal description of the domain, task, plan, and ethical properties of actions and facts.
+The following description models the famous Giving-Flowers Example (cf., https://github.com/existenzquantor/ethics).

 ```prolog
 effect(give_flowers, [], [celia_happy]).